Retch/docker-wireguard-to-privoxy/README.md

 ## Expose proxy on local interface for other programs with compose
 Remove the 127.0.0.1 to expose the proxy on all interfaces (be careful with public interface).
 Add more containers with seperate config directories.
+Wireguard config file should be named: wg0.conf

 ```
 version: '3'